michaelstewart/django-user-accounts/docs/usage.rst

 3. ensure ``"account.auth_backends.EmailAuthenticationBackend"`` is in ``AUTHENTICATION_BACKENDS``

-If you want to get rid of username you'll need to do some extra work:
+If you want to get rid of usernames you'll need to do some extra work:

 1. define your own ``SignupForm`` and ``SignupView`` in your project::